 Soft and Digestible Pizza: The Perfect Recipe with Monsieur Cuisine Smart MCS

 New Introduction: Making an excellent pizza with Monsieur Cuisine Smart (or any kitchen robot) is really simple!
-With few ingredients and the right procedure, you’ll obtain a soft, elastic, and perfectly leavened dough, ensuring maximum digestibility thanks to the long maturation.
+With just a few ingredients and the right process, you will achieve a soft, elastic, and perfectly leavened dough, ensuring maximum digestibility thanks to the long maturation.

-Thanks to the Monsieur Cuisine Smart, the dough is worked in a few minutes without effort, ensuring a perfect result every time.
+Thanks to the Monsieur Cuisine Smart, the dough is worked in just a few minutes without effort, guaranteeing a perfect result every time.
 Following this recipe, you can prepare a pizza base that is soft on the inside and slightly crispy on the outside, ideal for any kind of topping.

-All that’s left is to try: the smell of freshly baked pizza will fill your kitchen and win everyone over at the first bite!
+Just give it a try: the aroma of freshly baked pizza will fill your kitchen and win everyone over at first bite!

 • Difficulty: Easy